-Much is said about men in their forties and fifties losing their way in life and worrying about the ageing process and the uncertainties of what lies ahead.
-If you do reach a half century of existence on Planet Earth without experiencing toxic relationships, body parts going wrong, stressful and unrewarding work, money problems, hair loss and bouts of depression you have been very lucky indeed.
+Much is said and written about men in their forties and fifties worrying about the ageing process and the uncertainties of what lies ahead.
+If you do reach a half century of existence on Planet Earth without experiencing body parts going wrong, stressful and unrewarding work, toxic relationships, money problems, hair loss and black dog days you have been very lucky indeed.

 Most of us are not so lucky, and I for one can tick off a list of disappointments, regrets and failures.
-I have hit rock bottom and bounced back up more times than I care to remember, clearly evidenced by the number of times I have had to revisit IKEA to buy exactly the same “stuff” I had before.
+I have hit rock bottom and bounced back up more times than I care to remember, clearly evidenced by the number of times I have had to revisit IKEA to buy exactly the same “stuff” I had in the first place.

-In the mid 2000s I was working in the fraud investigation practice of one of the worlds largest consulting firms based in Hong Kong.
-I did challenging and occasionally rewarding work, got paid each month, and on the face of it life was pretty OK, despite most of my income going out in alimony payments to people whose only concern about me was that I keep sending the cash.
+At the start of the new Millennia I was working in the fraud investigation practice of one of the worlds largest consulting firms based in Hong Kong.
+I did challenging and occasionally rewarding work, usually got paid each month, and on the face of it life was pretty OK.

 I lived in what can best be described as an “illegal hut” right next to a popular beach on the rural south side of Hong Kong Island.
-Various females, none of whom I liked very much (except for a cat), came and went.
-I swam in the sea all year round, regularly ran along the mountain trails, kept myself extremely fit, rode to work at warp speed on a racing specification Yamaha YZF R1, and I could fly my paragliders up above Dragon’s Back Ridge, and land back down again next to my hut.
+Various females, none of whom I liked particularly much (except for a cat), came and went.
+I swam in the sea all year round, regularly ran along the mountain trails, kept myself extremely fit, rode to work at warp speed on a racing specification Yamaha YZF R1, and I could fly my paraglider up above Sek O Dragon’s Back Ridge, and land back down again right next to my hut.

 However, I was becoming increasingly restless.
 Whilst I am very good at what I do, the pettiness and unpleasantness of the corporate world, office politics, and in particular the Hong Kong Knitting Circle, was really beginning to irritate and annoy me.